 Exfoliation is key to a radiant complexion.
-In fact, many dermatologists believe that exfoliation is the most important part of a skincare routine.
-If you’re not already exfoliating, you should start – especially if you’re looking for smoother texture, fewer breakouts and wrinkles and more radiance.
+In fact, did you know many dermatologists believe exfoliation is the most important part of a skincare routine?
+If you’re not already exfoliating, you should start – especially if you’re looking for smoother texture, less acne, fewer wrinkles and more radiance.
 And honestly who isn’t looking for that?

 If you’re confused about the types of chemical exfoliants out there, particularly when it comes to alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs), you’ve definitely come to the right place.
-We break down why chemical exfoliation (and exfoliation in general) is so important, while also educating on their many benefits.
+We break down the difference between AHAs and BHAs, while also educating on their many benefits.

 Alpha hydroxy acids include water-soluble acids like glycolic, citric and lactic acids.
 Though “acid” can be an intimidating term, these are safe to use on the skin to help unclog pores, fight acne, restore radiance, fade away dark spots and acne scars to even out skin tone and improve overall texture, making skin feel and look smoother and less dull.